wombleton/gitlaw-nz/acts/N/Nuclear-Test-Ban Act 1999.md

     (2) If an offence against [section 5(2)][11] is alleged to have occurred anywhere outside New Zealand,---

-    *   (a) an information may be laid only with the consent of the Attorney-General and on his or her certificate that it is expedient that the information be laid:
+    *   (a) a charging document may be filed only with the consent of the Attorney-General and on his or her certificate that it is expedient that the charging document be filed:

     *   (b) before the Attorney-General's consent has been obtained, a person may be arrested, or a warrant for a person's arrest may be issued and executed, and the person may be remanded in custody or on bail, but no further or other proceedings are to be taken until that consent has been obtained.

-    Compare: 1996 No 37 [s 5][48]
+    Compare: 1996 No 37 [s 5][49]

+    Section 6(2)(a): replaced, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Information and documents